 What Your Kids Will Learn

 Of all the aspects of cooking, the most fun involves the development of sensory awareness skills.
 It's not just professional chefs or food critics who can describe a food's texture or aroma; we're all capable of using our senses of sight, sound, smell, taste, and touch to evaluate food.
-To help your child notice things about food, ask questions that get him thinking.
+To help your child notice things about food, ask questions that get her thinking.
 You might try a simple comparison of red, blue, and yellow tortilla chips with your child.
 Do chips sound different when they are plain versus covered in melted cheese?
-Telling you what his senses are telling him will increase his vocabulary skills, too.
+Telling you what her senses are telling her will increase her vocabulary skills, too.

 Concepts in Cooking